Learn more about the importance of managerial awareness of cybersecurity issues.">

 Your registration will be handled by a secure payment system.
 Credit card information will not be saved.Register

 This professional short course will evaluate and provide awareness training related to cybersecurity issues that are of specific interest to the aviation and aerospace industry.
 The course will primarily focus on the risk management aspects of information security -- risk identification, assessment, and mitigation -- and cover technical issues, as appropriate.
 Providing the knowledge of how and why to get ahead of the potential for commercial losses, negligence claims, public relations problems, and disruption of operations is increasingly important in relation to this aspect of the industry.
+Learn more about the importance of managerial awareness of cybersecurity issues.

 Although it is expected that attendees have some knowledge of cybersecurity issues, the target audience of this course is managerial rather than technical.
 This course is aimed towards anyone in an operation or management role in the aviation or aerospace industry, including airlines, airports, cargo lines, commercial space operators, aviation equipment or airframe manufacturers or vendors, communications providers, etc.